Community Memorial Hospital is here for our community.

 Care-A-Van: We provide Care-A-Van service for patients who need transportation to the hospital or physician office.
 The cost to provide this service each year is approximately $20,000.

-Lunch & Learn: We offer monthly Lunch & Learn educational events geared toward seniors.
+Lunch & Learn: We offer quarterly Lunch & Learn educational events geared toward wellness.
 The cost to provide this educational series is approximately $5,000 annually.

 Community Memorial Hospital provides health care services to low income under-insured and uninsured individuals.
 In 2010, Community Memorial Hospital provided more than $1,501,903 in charity care.